wwood/singlem-sra-processing/README.md

 Processing of public metagenomic data that has been analysed with SingleM.

-Not intended for public usage as many paths etc are specific to CMR / QUT / Woodcroft group.
+Most code here is not intended for public usage as many paths etc are specific to CMR / QUT / Woodcroft group, but nonetheless may be useful for others.

-Usage:
+# Post-processing a singlem renew run of SRA data

 First modify paths at the top of the Snakemake